-Matchplay Finals Day will take place at Hesketh on Sunday 20th September 2020 when both the Semi-finals and the Final will be played.
+Matchplay Finals Day will take place at Dean Wood on Sunday 19th September 2021 when both the Semi-finals and the Final will be played.
 There is no third-place match.

 If a Club Team qualifies for Finals Day and ultimately reaches the Final, it may not augment its squad with another player for the Final.
 The same players must play in both the Semi-finals and the Final.
 A Team may however alter the position of individual players between the two rounds.